Chapter 11. Immune System

 Answer b is incorrect.
 While the adaptive immune system is a functional division of the immune system, it is the specific division.

 Answer c is incorrect.
-Granulocytes are white blood cells that make up part of the innate (nonspecific) immune system.
+Granulocytes are WBCs that make up part of the innate (nonspecific) immune system.

 Answer d is incorrect.
-Lymphocytes are white blood cells that make up part of the adaptive (specific) immune system.
+Lymphocytes are WBCs that make up part of the adaptive (specific) immune system.

 Select the innate cell that represents the majority of granulocytes and serves as the primary defense against bacterial infections.